sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1450 - draft-intersection.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/intersection_1.png)

 For example, the Intersection method is an alternative to the Row method when a table contains empty cells.
-(A row's tiebreaker, like "second", can return lines from unintended columns if there are empty cells).
+A row's tiebreaker, like "second", can return lines from unintended columns if there are empty cells.

 [**Parameters**](doc:intersection#parameters)
 [**Examples**](doc:intersection#examples)